Empire House Goes GreenStar Homes New Construction Silver Certified

-The Bridge Home is an Energy Star Certified New Construction, DOE Zero Energy Ready, and Green Star Certified Silver Home built by Endura Performance Homes.
+The Bridge Home is an Energy Star-certified new Construction, DOE Zero Energy Ready, and Green Star-certified silver Home built by Endura Performance Homes.

-The home’s neighborhood, the New Neighborhood, and development follow the original Village of Empire planning with narrow lots, rear alleys with garage access and 10’ setbacks.
+The home’s neighborhood, the New Neighborhood, and development follow the original Village of Empire planning with narrow lots, rear alleys with garage access, and 10’ setbacks.
 Design guidelines encourage front porches and design reminiscent of the 1920s and 30s.
-The single story home design was inspired by an original Sears Home Plan, the Sear’s Argyle, in the form of a 1300 SF two bedroom, two bath cottage with a partially finished basement and third bed/bath to accommodate friends and family.
+The single-story home design was inspired by an original Sears Home Plan, the Sears Argyle, in the form of a 1300 SF two-bedroom, two-bath cottage with a partially finished basement and third bed/bath to accommodate friends and family.

-The home design and construction are EPA Indoor airPLUS Qualified which evaluates a home’s indoor air quality features.
-The home is all electric featuring induction cooking and a cold climate heat pump with ducted air handler.
-The ducted ERV pulls all return air from the bathrooms and laundry room eliminating direct vent bath fans.
+The home design and construction are EPA Indoor AirPLUS Qualified, which evaluates a home’s indoor air quality features.
+The home is all electric, featuring induction cooking and a cold climate heat pump with a ducted air handler.
+The ducted ERV pulls all return air from the bathrooms and laundry room, eliminating direct vent bath fans.
 The home is very tight with a final Air Change per Hour (ACH) of 0.69 @ 50 pascals.
-The home missed the Passive Home air leakage metric largely because of the use of an air vent for the kitchen exhaust.
-This is a good tradeoff for today’s very tight homes which need balanced ventilation and the ability to manage fresh air intake.
+The home missed the passive home air leakage metric largely because of the use of an air vent for the kitchen exhaust.
+This is a good tradeoff for today’s very tight homes, which need balanced ventilation and the ability to manage fresh air intake.

 Give us success stories as well as lessons learned

 The ducted ERV is one of the more successful choices of the project.
-Ducting the ERV return to each bathroom and the laundry effectively reduces humidity levels, recaptures that energy and eliminated direct vent fans and the associated need for makeup air in a tight house.
+Ducting the ERV return to each bathroom and the laundry effectively reduces humidity levels, recaptures that energy, and eliminates direct vent fans and the associated need for makeup air in a tight house.
 However, the ERV controls could be improved.
 There is no wifi connection.
 We don’t have a way to remotely reduce ERV run time during extreme cold or during potential weather events where power failure is a risk.

 Tell us what is unique or innovative about this project